 Hillary Clinton is poised to win the popular vote.
-There is a razor thin margin between them which the left is claiming as “immense”.
+There is a razor-thin margin between them which the left is claiming as “immense”.
 The New York Times has the two candidates at a little more than 300,000 votes apart with Hillary in the lead with absentee ballots still out there, but Donald Trump won the electoral college handily and that, the media and the left says, is unfair.

 Some on the left want the electors to refuse to give Donald Trump the electoral votes and put Hillary into the White House.
-That would take an act of God but still they hold out hope for a President Clinton and are still arguing that she is being cheated out of her rightful place.
+That would take an act of God but still, they hold out hope for a President Clinton and are still arguing that she is being cheated out of her rightful place.

-The left is screaming from the pages of the New York Times as are other left-winglapdogs to get rid of the electoral college.
+The left is screaming from the pages of the New York Times as are other left-wing lapdogs to get rid of the electoral college.
 Some on the right even think that makes sense.
 They want a democracy, not a Republic which is the downward path we would be on without the electoral college.

-The left says that abolishing the old relic will give every individual a vote but it in fact does the opposite.
+The left says that abolishing the old relic will give every individual a vote but it, in fact, does the opposite.

 It would magnify the problem we already have on the state level.
 All but two states toss their minority votes in a presidential election, whether they be red or blue.
 They don’t divvy the votes up, depriving each area of the state having a say.
-For example, in New York, only New York City’s and Upstate cities votes count because the have the majority of people so the differing opinions of people on Long Island and the rural areas of Upstate New York.
+For example, in New York, only New York City’s and Upstate cities votes count because they have the majority of people so the differing opinions of people on Long Island and the rural areas of Upstate New York.
 They make the decisions for everyone.
-New York is almost Socialist state or you could say a democracy where the majority rules, often tyrannically.
+New York is a Socialist state or you could say a democracy where the majority rules, often tyrannically.

 The Times article starts out by proclaiming the electoral college is “hated by many, so why does it endure?”
 They’ve made two false assumptions here just in the title.

 True, many might say to get rid of it, but the fact is many don’t know why we need it.
 The populace has been lied to and dumbed down on the electoral college which is easy to do because it’s a boring-as-hell topic.
 The second false assumption presumes that it’s an old relic.
 Being old doesn’t mean it’s too old to endure.
-We could say the same thing about our entire Constitution and Bill of Rights, and for religious people, the bible, Quaran or Torah et al.
+We could say the same thing about our entire Constitution and Bill of Rights, and for religious people, the Bible, Quran or Torah et al.

 Barack Obama, Hillary Clinton and all the rest of the ever-growing numbers on the hard left, never call the United States a Republic.
 They want that gone.
-They want a democracy and that’s what they call the United States, but a democracy is, as James Madison wrote, “the most vile form of government”.
+They want democracy and that’s what they call the United States, but democracy is, as James Madison wrote, “the most vile form of government”.

 “… democracies have ever been spectacles of turbulence and contention; have ever been found incompatible with personal security or the rights of property: and have in general been as short in their lives as the have been violent in their deaths.”